m-spangenberg/exercises_machinelearning/README.md

 **Cross-validation** is when we take our data set and split it into a Training and Testing set, we then set aside the Testing set and use a randomly chosen portion of the Training set for Validation purposes.
 We then use our Training set to produce multiple splits of the Training and Validation sets.
 The main advantage of cross-validation, is that it helps us avoid over-fitting.
 We use what is called K-Fold Cross-Validation to reduce variability in the data.
 To achieve this we can perform multiple rounds of cross-validation using different partitions and then average the results over all the rounds.

 For time-based datasets, where we have data collected over multiple days, it's reasonable to split the data so that we train on the majority of the dataset, and then use for instance the last day out of 30, as our Test/Validate set.
-This ensures the test on the most recent data, but it is important to remember time-based splits like this work best with very, very large datasets.
+This ensures the test on the most recent data, but it is important to remember time-based splits like this work best with **very, very large datasets**.

-Formatting is another important factor to consider when doing preprocessing.
+**Formatting** is another important factor to consider when doing preprocessing.
+We might have data in a database, and need it as a CSV file, or have a JSON feed to parse and export to a key:value datastore.
+The requirements will always change, but the important aspect is that this data is rarely ever pristine, we will have missing data.

+Dealing with **Missing Data** will take up the largest portion of your time when doing preprocessing.
+These missing values are typically represented as 'NaN' or 'Null', or are just not there at all, most algorithms can't deal with these indicators, and it requires manual or semi-manual input from us.
+We can deal with these missing values by eliminating features, at the risk of removing relevant information or we can input missing values by computing averages.

+The other problem we might face is having too much data, resulting in using too many resources to perform simple tasks because we have redundant data-points, or where we must rely on **Sampling** in order to reduce the size of a very large dataset while being able to deliver a working model.

+**Imbalanced data** is present in almost all real-world datasets.
+This is when classification data that is skewed which results in majority and minority classes, our model will then be biased to the majority class.
+To [mitigate these imbalances](https://developers.google.com/machine-learning/data-prep/construct/sampling-splitting/imbalanced-data) we can employ `down-sampling` and `up-weighting`, where we reduce the majority by some factor, which leads to faster convergence and reduced resource use.
+It is crucial though that the model must remain calibrated, we add up-weighting after down-sampling to keep the dataset in similar ratio.

+This leads us to **Feature Scaling**, which relies on [data transformation](https://developers.google.com/machine-learning/data-prep/transform/introduction) techniques to bring [features into similar scale](https://en.wikipedia.org/wiki/Feature_scaling).
+One of these techniques is **Normalization**, where we rescale features to a range between 0 and 1 by applying [min-max scaling](https://en.wikipedia.org/wiki/Normalization_(statistics)) to each feature column and the other is **Standardization**, which is when we center the field at mean-zero with standard deviation of 1, we do this to prevent features with wider ranges from dominating the distance metric.

 ### Model Training